-This course is designed for individuals with disabilities who would like to increase their body/mind/spirit connection during movement.
-Students are introduced to the basic alignment and strength concepts of the body via the techniques of lyengar's method of Hatha Yoga.
+ike to ents are introduced to the basic alignment and strength concepts of the body via the techniques of lyengar's method of Hatha Yoga.
 Special focus will be placed on developing strength, endurance and correct body alignment in addition to flexibility and relaxation/meditation.